dudung/rust/content/posts/24/l/07-same-llama.md

 authors = ['viridi']
 url = '24l07'
 +++
-List while assigned by same llama to visit various universities around the country.
+List of activities assigned by same llama to visit various universities around the country.

 <!--more-->